wonderwhy-er/openai-image-compare/README.md

 - `dall-e-3`
 - `gpt-image-1`

+You can get your API key from the OpenAI platform: [https://platform.openai.com/api-keys](https://platform.openai.com/api-keys)

+Note that this application uses your own API key, and standard OpenAI usage charges will apply for any images generated.

 ## Deployment

 This application is fully static and can be deployed on any static hosting service, including: